 - These accounts operate by monthly transactions, not account balances.

-- These accounts have more complicated requirements or conditions for users to satisfy for > 0.05% p.a. rates.
+- These accounts have more complicated requirements or conditions to satisfy for > 0.05% p.a. rates.

 Of course, these aren’t the only savings accounts out there.
-It’s up to you to research more and ultimately decide which account and its prevailing requirements best match your needs and lifestyles with as minimal effort as possible.
+It’s up to you to research more and ultimately decide which account and its prevailing requirements best match your needs and lifestyle.

 Third account: Miscellaneous saving goals